ivarref/recurring-cup/README.md

 # recurring-cup

-Schedule daily or weekly occurences in a given timezone in Clojure (JVM only).
+Schedule daily or weekly occurrences in a given timezone in Clojure (JVM only).
 Tweak them using standard `clojure.core/filter`, `clojure.core/remove` and so on.

 ## Installation